How do I know if my cat or dog has fleas?

-When a flea feeds the droppings are left on the cat or dog and this flea dirt can fall on the bedding or anywhere else the animal sleeps, including your bed.
+When a flea feeds the droppings are left on the cat or dog and this flea dirt then falls on the bedding or anywhere else the animal sleeps, including your bed.

 it's very easy to check for flea dirt on a cat or dog.
 Put your friend on a newspaper or white sheet, or in the dry bathtub, and ruffle his fur backwards and forwards.
 This will make any flea dirt fall on the piece of paper.

-To check if the black spots are flea dirt rather than just old fashioned dirt, take a wet paper towel and wipe up the specs that fell on the newspaper.
+To check if the black spots are flea dirt rather than just old fashioned dirt, because puss was rolling around in the garden, take a wet paper towel and wipe up the specs that fell.
 If it's flea dirt then wetting it will make the spots red or brownish red, because of the high blood content.
 If the spots stay black then they are not flea dirt.

-You can wipe the animal's bed with a damp paper towel and check it for browney bloody spots.
+You can wipe the animal's bed with a damp paper towel and check it for dark red bloody spots.
 The spots will not be bright red, rather sort of rusty brown.

 Many cats and dogs have flea allergies

-If your cat or dog has lots of little sores in front of his tail then it is very possible he is allergic to fleas.
+If your cat or dog has lots of little sores and scabs in front of his tail then it is very possible he is allergic to fleas.